cursusdb/cursusdb/readme.md

 Most basic setup.
 CursusDB cluster and node hosted same instance no TLS.
 MySQL setup exact same specification of an instance no TLS.

+💨 <strong>Mind you Cursus(Cluster) was configured with one node.
+If configured with multiple inserts GREATLY speed up more for concurrency but sequentially as well.</strong>

 ### CursusDB
 ```Connection time: 64ms```